-Rotary is essentially a grassroots organization, with most of its service efforts being carried out at the club "Thanks to Rotary, my efforts to make the world a better place are multiplied.
+Rotary is essentially a grassroots organization, with most of its service efforts being carried out at the club level.
+The district and international structure is designed to support the clubs and help them provide more service in their local communities and abroad.

+"Thanks to Rotary, my efforts to make the world a better place are multiplied.
 I'm no longer alone."

-- Fernando Aguirre Palacios, Ecuador
+Fernando AguirrePalacios, Ecuador